 About Many Minds

-Many Minds is a project of the Diverse Intelligences Summer Institute, which is made possible by a generous grant from the Templeton World Charity Foundation to UCLA.
-It is hosted and produced by Kensy Cooperrider, with help from assistant producer Urte Laukaityte.
-Creative support is provided by DISI Directors Erica Cartmill and Jacob Foster.
+Many Minds is a project of the Diverse Intelligences Summer Institute, which is made possible by a generous grant from the John Templeton Foundation to Indiana University.
+The show is hosted and produced by Kensy Cooperrider, with help from Assistant Producer Urte Laukaityte and with creative support from DISI Directors Erica Cartmill and Jacob Foster.
 Our artwork is by Ben Oldroyd.
-Our transcripts are created by Sarah Dopierala.

 We welcome your comments, questions, and suggestions.
 Feel free to email us at: manymindspodcast@gmail.com.